vdmitriyev/services-to-wordcloud/README.md

 ### Credits

-* Heavily inspired by the article [Turn Your Twitter Timeline into a Word Cloud Using Python](http://sebastianraschka.com/Articles/2014_twitter_wordcloud.html#A.-Downloading-Your-Twitter-Timeline-Tweets) written by [@rasbt](https://github.com/rasbt)
+* Inspired by the article [Turn Your Twitter Timeline into a Word Cloud Using Python](http://sebastianraschka.com/Articles/2014_twitter_wordcloud.html#A.-Downloading-Your-Twitter-Timeline-Tweets) written by [@rasbt](https://github.com/rasbt)
 * Fonts are taken from the various of places and initially distributed by the authors under one of the open licenses.
 	- A huge collection of fonts can be found in the [googlefontdirectory github repository](https://github.com/w0ng/googlefontdirectory).
 	- Another collection of fonts by [fontsquirrel](http://www.fontsquirrel.com/fonts/)